 You have only one wedding day why not spend all day and night together.

-Your couple photo proceed all the family, bridal party and friends – so you have more options for candid photos, locations, and fun together before the formal photos required for family.
+Your couple photo proceed all the family, bridal party and friends.
+You will have more options for candid photos, locations, and fun together before the formal photos required for the family.

-Why have all the most important photography squeezed into the 1 hour cocktail with limited options for creativity, locations and fun.
+Why have all the most important photography squeezed into the 1-hour cocktail?
+This means limited options for creativity, locations, and fun.

 IF you choose NO first look:

-You may want to consider earlier ceremony time to insure there is day light for your couple and formal photos
+You may want to consider earlier ceremony time to ensure there is daylight for your couple and formal photos

 You may want to consider adding time between ceremony and reception for photo fun